 Students must complete a “culminating experience” for their MBA that can either be a team or individual management project (MBA 298) or a thesis (MBA 299).

 MBA 298.
-Management Project (3) Prerequisites: MBA 216, Advanced to Candidacy, and permission of director.
+Management Project (3) Advanced to Candidacy, and permission of director.
 See Criteria for Thesis and Project.
 Examination of the work and problems general managers of business units face as chief strategists and organization builders.
 Independent analysis of an operating industry, business, or a principals functional area of an organization.
 Case studies and field research project.
 Approved for SP grading.

 MBA 299.
-Thesis (3) Prerequisites: MBA 216, Advanced to Candidacy, and permission of director.
+Thesis (3) Advanced to Candidacy, and permission of director.
 See Criteria for Thesis and Project.
 Preparation, completion, and submission of an acceptable thesis for the master's degree.
 Approved for SP grading.